zephyrhours/Hyperspectral-Anomaly-Detection-2S-GLRT/README.md

 # Multipixel Anomaly Detection With Unknown Patterns for Hyperspectral Imagery
-This is the code of paper named "Multipixel Anomaly Detection With Unknown Patterns for Hyperspectral Imagery"!
+This is the code of paper named "Multipixel Anomaly Detection With Unknown Patterns for Hyperspectral Imagery".

 For more information of this project, please refer to our paper: